 Advantages to Buying a Franchise

-- Equipment rental or purchase plan: Some franchises offer you the ability to rent the equipment you need, or some of it might come with your start-up package.
+- Equipment rental or purchase plan: Some franchises offer you the ability to rent the equipment you need or some of it might come with your start-up package.
 Other franchises offer a reasonable purchase plan so you have access to what you need.
+It makes the costs associated with getting the necessary trappings a little more manageable.

 - Hiring processes and HR support: It can also be helpful to have a lot of the legal aspects of hiring and working with employees already worked out.
-Plus, as a franchise owner, your business name is recognized and it can be easier to attract better employees.
+Plus, as a franchise owner, your business name is recognized and can be easier to attract better employees.
+Make sure you understand the hiring practices at the chain.
+Often there is a handbook that can help you make the right choices and the right time.
+Having a process to follow can be extremely helpful.

 Downsides to Buying a Franchise

 A franchise isn’t for everyone, though.
 One of the biggest drawbacks to a franchise is that you are rather limited.
-You have to follow specific rules, and meet certain requirements — or risk having your franchise taken from you.
-You will have to conform to the corporate standards, and practices of the franchiser.
+You have to follow specific rules and meet certain requirements — or risk having your franchise taken from you.
+You will have to conform to the corporate standards and practices of the franchiser.
+This is not a business model for the fearless innovator.
+You aren’t supposed to change things up; you’re supposed to fit in with corporate culture.

-Before you buy a franchise, it’s a good idea to research the opportunity, and find out what other franchise owners have to say about it.
-Make sure you are prepared to pay the costs associated with the franchise, and that the corporate headquarters is likely to provide the support you need.
+Before you buy a franchise, it’s a good idea to research the opportunity.
+First of all, think about your business style.
+If you want to own a business, but don’t have an idea to build from scratch and you have the resources to make it work, a franchise can be a good choice.
+Next, find out what other franchise owners have to say about it.
+Make sure you are prepared to pay the costs associated with the franchise and that the corporate headquarters is likely to provide the support you need.

 Readers: Would you create a business from scratch or buy a franchise instead?